Jamesking56/laravel-stagefront/README.md

 'ignore_urls' => [
     // ignores /john, but noting under /john
     '/john',
-    // ignores everyting under /jane, but not /jane itself '/jane/*',
+    // ignores everything under /jane, but not /jane itself '/jane/*',
 ],
 ```

 #### ☑️ Ignore Domains

-If for any reason you wish to disable StageFront on specific doamins, you can add these to the `ignore_udomains` array in the [configuration file](#-publish-configuration-file).
+If for any reason you wish to disable StageFront on specific domains, you can add these to the `ignore_domains` array in the [configuration file](#-publish-configuration-file).
 You can't set this in the `.env` file.

 For example: